AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 ## Creating your shell account

+> :beginner: **This section is optional.** If you do not create your own unique user account, then you can use the demo account (named `janedoe`) that the previous `vagrant up` command already created for you.
+You can safely skip to the [Practice](#practice) section, or you can return here later to learn more about how administrators create new shell accounts.

 Having a server is only part of the equation.
 To use the server for our purposes, you must also have a user account, sometimes referred to as a *shell account*.
 A user account is needed so that you can login to the system, which means identifying yourself as a user who has permission to use the computer's resources.

 > :beginner: A *shell* is simply another term for a user interface.
 The term is a metaphor that refers to the outer-most layer of an Operating System, the software that makes a computer interactive, that brings it to life.
 If the operating system is the guts of the computer, the shell is its skin or, well, its shell.
 That is, it's the part you actually touch when interacting with it.
 Shells are usually either textual, in which case they are often called *command-line interfaces* or CLIs, or graphical, which are the windows, menus, and icons you may be most familiar with.
 Graphical shells are also called *graphical user interfaces*, or GUIs (pronounced "goo-ees").